 The anniversary free night certificate is valid at any IHG hotel with a current points redemption level of up to 40,000 points per night.
 You can visit this page for a full list of hotels where you can’t redeem your free night award.

 More than 4,900 of IHG’s 5,600 hotels are eligible for redemptions.
 Now, many of the better InterContinental hotels aren’t eligible for redemptions, though I’ve repeatedly found great uses.
-For example, this year I’m staying at the InterContinentals in Beirut, Johannesburg, and Ljubljana, and they all have rates in the range of $180-350 if paying cash.
+For example, this year I either have stayed or am staying at the InterContinentals in Beirut, Johannesburg, and Ljubljana, and they all have rates in the range of $180-350 if paying cash.
+All of these cost 40,000 points per night, or less.

 The IHG Card anniversary free night certificate comes from the same inventory as points stays, so if you can redeem points for a stay, you can also redeem this certificate.